sealcode/sealious/docs/reference.md

 ```

 * `name`, **required** - a string representing the machine-readable name for the field.
 Should be short.
 No spaces allowed.
 All lower-case letters, the `_` and `-` symbols are allowed.
 * `human_readable_name`, optional - a string representing a human-readable version of the field's name.
-No restrictions on what is and what is not allowed here.
-When not specified, the value of 'name' is used instead.
+No restrictions on what is and what is not allowed here. **When not specified, the value of 'name' attribute is used instead**.
 * `type`, **required** - a string representing a resource-type name that is already registred in your Sealious application.
 * `params`, optional - a hashmap of parameters that will be passed to the field-type.
 These parameters are also a part of the field's signature.